jeffmhopkins/Open-Woodwind-Project/src/osc_configuration_for_linux_touchosc/readme.md

-# OSC Configuration
+# OSC Configuration - Windows / Mac

-Two Options:
+Pretty Basic
+1. TouchOSC on an ipad (loaded with the owp_synth.touchosc file), configured to point at the IP of the host computer
-1. Windows/Mac run the TouchOSC MIDI bridge, and then patch the MIDI bridge output into the OWP_Synth
+1. Windows/Mac run the TouchOSC MIDI bridge (https://hexler.net/docs/touchosc-configuration-connections-bridge)
-2. Linux/Raspberry Pi -> install the software setup below.
+2. Patch the OSCBridge MIDI device to the OWP_Synth

-# Linux Install
+# OSC Configuration - Linux

 There are a couple things needed to control the OWP_Synth with the iPad OSC interface.

-1. TouchOSC on an iPad (loaded with the owp_synth.touchosc file)
+1. TouchOSC on an iPad (loaded with the owp_synth.touchosc file), configured to point to the iPad IP
 2. Linux install (I'm using a Raspberry Pi) running the midi2osc and osc2midi bridges and patching the controller to these bridges
 3. Configuration files for the bridges
 4. Autostart the services at boot

-# Install Services
+# Linux - Install Services

 1. midi2osc bridge is a Python script and located here: https://github.com/jeffmhopkins/Open-Woodwind-Project/blob/master/src/osc_configuration_for_linux_touchosc/midi2osc.py This needs to be modified to point at the ip/port of your iPad, and located in **~/Desktop/midi2osc2.py**